Streams, Readers, and Writers

 Still, the fact remains that much I/O is done in the form of human-readable characters.
 In view of this, it is surprising that Java does not provide a standard character input class that can read character data in a manner that is reasonably symmetrical with the character output capabilities of PrintWriter.
 Fortunately, Java's object-oriented nature makes it possible to write such a class and then use it in exactly the same way as if it were a standard part of the language.

-I have written a class called TextReader that allows convenient input of data written out in human-readable character format.
+Following this model, I have written a class called TextReader that allows convenient input of data that was written in human-readable character format.
 The source code for this class is available if you want to read it.
-The TextReader class is a subclass of FilterReader, which means that you can use a TextReader as a wrapper for another input stream.
+A TextReader can be used as a wrapper for an existing input stream.
 The constructorpublic TextReader(Reader dataSource)

-For convenience, I also make it possible to wrap an InputStream in a TextReader object.
+For convenience, I also make it possible to wrap an InputStream in a TextReader object, in the same way that it is possible to wrap a Reader object in a TextReader.
 For example, since System.in is of type InputStream, you could say:TextReader in = new TextReader(System.in);

-You could then use in.getInt() to read an integer from standard input, in.getBoolean() to read a boolean value, and so on.
-Similarly, you can read character data from file and network connections by wrapping the input streams for those objects in TextReader.
+The TextReader, in, could then be used in much the same way as the TextIO class.
+For example, you could use in.getInt() to read an integer from standard input or use in.getBoolean() to read a boolean value.
+The only difference would be that the TextReader does not handle errors in the input in the same way as TextIO.
 In an exactly symmetrical way, you can wrap an OutputStream in a PrintWriter if you want to write character data to the stream.

-There remains the question of what happens when an error occurs while one of the output routines in the TextReader class is being executed.
+There remains the question of what happens when an error occurs while one of the input routines in the TextReader class is being executed.
 Whoever designed the PrintWriter class decided not to throw exceptions when errors occur.
 When I designed TextReader, I decided to give you a choice.
 By default, a routine that encounters an error will throw an exception belonging to the class TextReader.Error.
 This is a static nested class declared inside the TextReader class.
-It is a subclass of the RuntimeException class.
-Now, recall that you don't have to use try and catch to deal with RuntimeExceptions; however, if one occurs and is not caught, it will crash your program.
-If you prefer not to deal with exceptions at all, you can turn off this behavior by calling the TextReader instance methodpublic void checkIO(boolean throwExceptions)
+(For information on nested classes, see Section 7.6.)
+TextReader.Error is a subclass of the RuntimeException class.
+You can catch the error in a try...catch statement and handle it, if you want.
+Recall that the compiler does not force you to use try and catch to deal with RuntimeExceptions.
+However, if one occurs and is not caught, it will crash your program.
+If you prefer not to work with exceptions at all, you can turn off this behavior by calling the TextReader instance methodpublic void checkIO(boolean throwExceptions)

 with its parameter set to false.
 In that case, when an error occurs during input, no exception will be thrown.
 Instead, the value of an internal error flag will be set, and the program will continue.
 If you use this option, it is your responsibility to check for errors after each input operation.
 You can do this with the instance methodpublic boolean checkError()